 2. Individual applicants (or family members applying on behalf of an individual).

-- At least one reference must be posted with the form.
+- At least one reference must be scanned, uploaded and submitted with the online application form, and the contact details of the referee included on the form.
 This letter of support needs to be from an independent professional third party.
 Letters from friends or family are not accepted.
-The referee will be contacted prior to the Trustees’ meeting.
+The referee may be contacted prior to the Trustees’ meeting.

 Examples of suitable references can come from: Sports coach or manager, Local authority officer, religious leader, healthcare /NHS worker, teacher / lecturer, youth worker, social worker, police officer, employer, solicitor.

-- This reference must be in writing on the letter-headed paper of the organisation from which they are applying, and it must be signed.
-Applications received without at least one reference will not be processed.
+- This reference must be on the LETTER-HEADED PAPER of the organisation from which they are applying, and it must be DATED AND SIGNED within the last 6 months.